Skip to main content

 Akademie der Künste: We Buy White Albums von Rutherford Chang © Rutherford Chang

-Anna Seghers, Helene Weigel and Bertolt Brecht: they all worked here.
-Today, their living and working spaces under the roof of the Akademie der Künste are open to visitors.
-Founded in 1669, the Academy in Berlin is one of the oldest European cultural institutes.
-Its various programmes and sections deal with the visual arts and architecture, music, literature, performing arts, film and media art.
-At both locations of the academy, you can gain insights into the current art scene in changing exhibitions, lectures and concerts.
+Anna Seghers, Helene Weigel and Bertolt Brecht all worked here.
+Today, their living and working spaces under the roof of the Akademie der Künste are open to visitors on guided tours. founded in 1669, the Academy in Berlin is one of the oldest European cultural institutions.
+Its various programmes and sections focus on fine arts and architecture, music, literature, performing arts, film and media art.
+At both locations of the academy, you can gain an insight into the current art scene in changing exhibitions, lectures and concerts.

-When: the building is open daily from 10 am - 8 pm, opening hours of the exhibitions vary
+When: the building is open daily from 10 am to 8 pm, opening hours of the exhibitions vary

 Where: Paris Platz 4, Mitte